Linda Goode Bryant: Filmmaking

 Goode Bryant co-produced and directed Flag Wars (2003) with Laura Poitras, which became a cinéma vérité Emmy Award-nominated documentary.
 Flag Wars was filmed over four years and was set in her hometown, Columbus, Ohio.
-The film explores the events that take place when white homosexual homebuyers move to a working class primarily black neighborhood resulting in conflicts due to the strong difference in culture and values of each group.
+The film explores the tensions that develop white homosexual homebuyers move to a working class primarily black neighborhood resulting in conflicts due to the strong difference in culture and values of each group.
 This film displays themes of prejudice, gentrification, privilege, poverty, and politics.
 Goode Bryant and Poitras received the Center for Documentary Studies Filmmaker Award in 2003 for Flag Wars.

-She also directed other films including a segment of Time Piece (2006), a documentary displaying the reflections of several American and Turkish Artists, Hurricane Teens (1998), Can You See Me Now?
+She also directed other films, including a segment of Time Piece (2006), a documentary displaying the reflections of several American and Turkish Artists, Hurricane Teens (1998), Can You See Me Now?
 (2006), and a reality television documentary called Mustafa (2004).
 Apart from directing, Linda Goode Bryant was also a part of the film Colored Frames, a documentary that looks at the influences and experiences of black artists in the past fifty years.

+Literary contributions

+Linda Goode Bryant is a co-author of Contextures (1978) alongside Marcy S. Philips, which is a book that discusses African American artists that have been contributing to the American abstract art lens and the emerging art style, "Contextures," that has developed since the 1970s.
+As well, she has contributed to the catalog for the exhibition Bad Girls (1994) by Marcia Tucker, with her essay titled "'All That She Wants': Transgressions, Appropriations, and Art."

 Awards

 Goode Bryant has been recognized with numerous awards, including a Guggenheim Fellowship (2004) and Peabody Award.
 In 2020 she was recognized for her achievements by Anonymous Was A Woman, a grant-making organization focused on supporting women artists over 40 years of age.
+In 2024, Goode Bryant, alongside collaborator T. Lax, was awarded the Brendan Gill Prize by the Municipal Art Society of New York for their exhibition "Just Above Midtown: Changing Spaces" at Museum of Modern Art.